Round Hill Club

 Our pickleball certification workshops are designed to guide instructors who are working with adult pickleball players at the beginner and improver levels towards certification.
 Each certification workshop is delivered by highly-trained clinicians responsible for creating an effective learning environment for all coaches.

 PPR is the Official Education & Certification Partner of USA Pickleball.

 In order to become certified, coaches must demonstrate an acceptable level of competence in three key areas – skills, teaching ability, and knowledge.
-Depending on how successfully coaches perform in those areas throughout the course and various tests, they will either earn the COACH rating or PRO rating.
+Depending on how successfully coaches perform in those areas throughout the course and various tests, they will either earn the ASSOCIATE COACH rating or COACH rating or PRO rating.
 For more information on certification ratings, testing procedures, workshop content, and general information on the experience, please refer to the FAQs below.